MTI-Data/FHWA-EAR-OD-Project/Codes/Person OD/Sociodemographic_Imputation/Readme.txt

 The method can be summarized as below:
 	1. Gather and clean the ACS data that has been downloaded from NHGIS.org
-	2. Calculate the age, and gender distribution of each zone.
+	2. Calculate the age, income, and gender distribution of each zone.
 	3. Assign an age, gender and income category to each device ID, based on the distribution calculated.

 NOTE: